yemidada/OOPSchoolLibrary/README.md

 # 📖📖 OOP school library: set up associations <a name="about-project"></a>

-**In this project, I am going to finish creating the remaining classes for our school library and create the associations between them.**
+**In this project, I will create a form of UI for your school library app.
+This way it can be invoked as an executable and not something you use in IRB exclusively.**